SNH078/IP-Tracker__Real-Time-Geolocation-Web-App/README.md

   IPGEOLOCATION_API_KEY: "your_ipgeolocation_api_key_here"
 };
 ```
  replace with your API keys

+Create a file named .env.example in your repo with placeholder values:
 # run
 Go live